SwayKh/dotfiles/README.md

 ## Hyprland

----

 My Hyprland Configs and keybinds.
 My hyprland config is divided into various different conf files to make it easier to navigate.
 I'll put the list of programs I have installed in a note to make it easier to setup or choose some alternatives to use.

-Swaylock and Swayidle have been replaced with Hyprlock and Hypridle
+Swaylock and Swayidle can be replaced with Hyprlock and Hypridle for Hyprland

+## River

+Recently switched to River as my WM/Compositor, after using Hyprland for a year.
+The River config is a single shell executable init file that contains all the configuration.
+Will a environments.sh file that is source from my .zshrc and a custom scratchpad.sh script that mimics hyprland's create-on-empty feature for scratchpads/Special workspaces.

+Dependencies required for River are listed above.

 ## Dependencies